Glasshoughton Infant Academy

 The teaching and learning of Science encompasses:-

-All of these scientific skills are used across a range of programmes of study.
-Children are expected to transfer these skills and communicate to an audience both verbally and in written forms using the correct scientific vocabulary.
+All of this procedural knowledge is used across a range of programmes of study.
+Children are expected to transfer this knowledge and communicate to an audience both verbally, in written forms or using a variety of other tools and resources using the correct scientific vocabulary.

 Children will be engaging in concrete learning opportunities learning across the science curriculum

-Sequential learning sequences with clear planned learning objectives for all Science lessons allows children to build on prior knowledge and skills both at school and as part of home learning.
-A progressive curriculum ensures that current learning opportunities are based upon children’s previous learning, knowledge they have retained from previous lessons or the previous year group and links to year group expectations.
+Sequential learning sequences with clear planned learning objectives for all Science lessons allows children to build on prior knowledge both at school and as part of home learning.
+A progressive and coherent curriculum ensures that current learning opportunities are based upon children’s previous learning, knowledge they have retained from previous lessons or the previous year group and links to year group expectations.

 Spacing and interleaving of Science topics ensures children knowledge is transferred from their short term memory to their long term memory and also seek meaningful connections during concept learning.